Three Rivers DC v Governor of the Bank of England

-Three Rivers DC v Governor of the Bank of England [2001 UKHL 16] is a UK banking law and EU law case concerning government liability for the protection of depositors and the preliminary ruling procedure in the European Union.
+Three Rivers District Council v Governor of the Bank of England [2001] UKHL 16 is a UK banking law and EU law case concerning government liability for the protection of depositors and the preliminary ruling procedure in the European Union.

 Facts

 Depositors in the UK branch of Bank of Credit and Commerce International (BCCI) sought damages from the Bank of England for failing in its supervisory duties.
 The Bank had granted BCCI authorisation in a way that breached the First Banking Directive 77/780.
 The government argued that the Directive was not intended to give rights to individual depositors.

 Clarke J dismissed the action, and the Court of Appeal by a majority (Hirst and Robert Walker LJJ, Auld LJ dissenting) dismissed the appeal.

 The depositors had to base their claim on the intentional tort of misfeasance in public office because in English law, it was not possible for the regulatory authority to be held liable for negligence in the exercise of its supervisory functions.